Martinez runs for 2, passes for 1, Huskers top Purdue 37-27

 FLAG FEST

 Both teams showed a lack of discipline.
 Purdue was penalized 11 times for 126 yards while Nebraska had nine penalties for 107 yards.
+“It’s playing hard,” Purdue linebacker Derrick Barnes said of the penalties.
+“It’s football, it happens sometimes.
+It’s just competing.
+We can eliminate some of the dumb penalties.
+But we’re going to compete and play hard to the whistle.”

 UP NEXT